Jordan-Bailey/DSI_Capstone_Project/Technical_Report.md

+#### Simulation

 As shown in my modeling notebook, I created a basic simulation, combining the predictions for each game in the 2018 NBA season.
-Starting with $10,000, and making a bet each time my models predicted a confident bet, I show how my model performs informing a betting strategy over the course of the season
+Starting with $10,000, and making a bet each time my models predicted a confident bet (here set at a prediction with > 60% confidence), I show how my model performs informing a betting strategy over the course of the season.

 ![][pooled]

-[pooled]: pooled_bets_graph.png
+[pooled]: technical_report_graphs/pooled_bets_graph.png

 <a id = 'conclusion'></a>
 ### Conclusion